Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation

 \section{Vision-Based People Detection through Deep Learning}

 For PD, this paper follows the strategy mentioned in the previous section, providing the following contributions.
-First, we adopt a very deep learning based approach, by using pre-trained models.
+First, we adopt a deep learning based approach, by using pre-trained models.
 Second, we are able to drastically decrease the computational effort associated with the exhaustive search performed during the sliding window process.
+To accomplish this, we cascade the ACF (non-deep) detector \cite{DollarPAMI2014} with a CNN.
+The ACF detector is chosen because it exhibits fast running time figures and high accuracy when compared to other non-deep detectors, as displayed in Fig. 10 of the paper \cite{DollarPAMI2014}.
+According to this work, ACF achieves the runtime of 31.9 FPS and the performance of 17$\%$ log average miss rate in the INRIA dataset, which is the one used in our benchmark experiments.

-To accomplish this, we cascade the ACF (non-deep) detector \cite{DollarPAMI2014} with a CNN\footnote{Recall that there exist several non-deep detectors, such as Regionlets \cite{Wang2013} or LDCF \cite{NamNIPS2014}.
-We choose the ACF detector since it is fast.}.
-This cascade strategy is twofold: first, it provides a selective search approach that significantly improves the computational efficiency, since only the output proposals of the ACF are taken into account; then, by cascading with the CNN, we are able to boost the performance of the ACF detector (i.e., improve the classification accuracy of the ACF proposals by reducing the number of false positives).
+This proposed cascade strategy is twofold: first, it provides a selective search approach that significantly improves the computational efficiency, since only the output proposals of the ACF are taken into account; then, by cascading with the CNN, we are able to boost the performance of the ACF detector (i.e., improve the classification accuracy of the ACF proposals by reducing the number of false positives).
 Fig.~\ref{fig:PD-proposal} illustrates the proposed approach for the PD task.